datho7561/qt-todo/README.md

 #### Windows

-Installing Qt4 on Windows i kind of difficult.
+Installing Qt4 on Windows is kind of difficult.
 I will most likely include instructions on how to do this in the future.

 These instructions are for Visual Studio.
-I have built on Visual Studio 2019, but it should work on any version newer than 2010.
-I would have included instructions for how to build on MinGW/Cygwin, but I have not had time to attempt these methods.
+I have built it on Visual Studio 2019, but it should work on any version newer than 2010 that include a compiler that supports C++11.
+I would have included instructions for how to build on MinGW/Cygwin, but I have not had the time to attempt these methods.

 1. In a developer command prompt where you have Qt4's bin files on the path, enter `qmake -tp vc` while in the `qt-todo` folder.